lynnfaraday/aresmush.com/_root/fs3/fs3.3/combat.md

 ## Supportive Actions

 * **Rally** – You can attempt to rally a knocked out character, giving them a chance at getting back into the fight.
 This can reflect anything from a big speech to a "snap out of it!" slap to the face.
-* **Treat** – You can treat an injured person during combat to reduce their wound modifiers.
-You can do this with vehicles too, to represent jury-rigged workarounds.
-Treating a knocked-out player has a chance of undo-ing the knockout.
+* **Treat** – You can treat an injured person during combat.
+You can treat one wound per action.
+The system chooses the worst one automatically.
+A treated wound has less of a wound modifier, and treating a knocked-out character has a chance of undo-ing the knockout.
 * **Pass** - Use this if you're not doing anything.

 Both treat and rally should only be used when appropriate.
 You can't treat someone who's wrestling with another character or up a tree, for instance.